lima1756/Shamir-s-Shared-Secret/README.md

 ### Technologies

-The present project is an application developed with Javascript with NodeJS, Electron, Electron-Forge, and ReactJS.
+The present project is an application developed with Javascript with NodeJS, Electron, Electron-Forge, and ReactJS, MathJS.
 These tools were decided because the facility they give to build multiplatform desktop applications.

 ## Getting Started